-From a legal point of view, the marine realm falls into different areas, each having its own legal regime, as codified by the UNCLOS.
+From a legal standpoint, the marine realm falls into different areas, each having its own legal regime, as specified by the UNCLOS.
 The Convention, adopted on 10 December 1982 in Montego Bay, Jamaica, provides the general framework governing the establishment and delimitation of maritime zones3.
 It stipulates that the sovereignty of any coastal State extends to an adjacent belt of sea, called the territorial sea, whose breadth can extend up to a limit not exceeding 12 nautical miles.
-Sovereignty conferred upon coastal States is not confined to the water column but also extends to the air space over the territorial sea as well as to its bed and subsoil.
-It must be exercised in accordance with the UNCLOS and other rules of international law (Articles 2 and 3).
-It further sets out the rules and methods to be applied to determine the baselines from which the breadth of the territorial sea should be measured (normal baseline
+Sovereignty conferred upon coastal States is not confined to the water column, but also extends to the air space over the territorial sea, as well as to its bed and subsoil.
+Sovereignty must be exercised in accordance with the UNCLOS and other rules of international law (Articles 2 and 3).
+It further sets out the rules and methods to be applied to determine the baselines from which the breadth of the territorial sea should be measured (normal and straight baselines)4 and lays